aptos-labs/developer-docs/docs/community/rust-coding-guidelines/rust-secure-coding-guidelines.md

 Assess and monitor the quality and maintenance of crates that are being introduced to the codebase, employing tools like `cargo-outdated` and `cargo-audit` for version management and vulnerability checking [[audit lib]](https://anssi-fr.github.io/rust-guide/03_libraries.html#libraries).

 - Aptos utilizes **[Dependabot](https://github.com/dependabot)** to continuously monitor libraries.
 Our policy requires mandatory updates for critical and high-vulnerabilities, or upon impact evaluation given the context for medium and lower.
-- When vetting a new library, it's advisable to utilize deps.dev for evaluation.
-This site provides an OpenSSF scorecard containing essential information.
-As a guideline, libraries with an OpenSSF score of 7 or higher are typically safe to import.
-However, those scoring **below 7** must undergo discussion prior to importation.
+- We recommend leveraging [deps.dev](https://deps.dev) to evaluate new third party crates.
+This site provides an OpenSSF stcorecard containing essential information.
+As a guideline, libraries with a score of 7 or higher are typically safe to import.
+However, those scoring **below 7** must be flagged during the PR and require a specific justification.

 ### Minimize Use of Feature Flags